Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 The resulting data from the sequencing is stored in a FASTQ file where all individual reads are stored including a quality score of the sequencing.
 The reads are in random order and therefore the first step in the processing is aligning of the reads in the FASTQ files with a reference genome.

-Note that the quality of the reads typically decreases near the end of the reads due to the chemistry processes required for sequencing (this depends on the kind of method used).
+Note that the quality of the reads typically decreases near the 3'-end of the reads due to the chemistry processes required for sequencing (this depends on the kind of method used).
 For Illumina sequencing, the main reasons are signal decay and dephasing, both causing a relative increase in the background noise.
 Dephasing occurs when a DNA fragment is not de-blocked properly.
 A DNA fragment is copied many times and all copies incorporate a fluorescent nucleotide that can be imaged to identify the nucleotide.